holepunchto/pear-docs/reference/pear/api.md

 Parsed runtime flags.
 For internal/advanced use.

-## `Pear.checkpoint(<Any>) => Promise`

-Stores state that will be available as `Pear.config.checkpoint` next time the application starts.

-The `Pear.config.checkpoint` property immediately reflects the latest checkpoint.

-The returned `Promise` will resolve once the checkpoint has been successfully stored.

 ## `Pear.config.appLink <String>`

 Pear application link.
 May be a `pear://` link or a local directory.